-Independent: 100% Members:

-Meetings in 2018: 3 Robert Franklin (chair)

-James Gill, Wayne Hill, Katherine Rethy
+Meetings in 2019: 3 Peter Blake, James Gill, Wayne Hill, Sharon Hodgson, Katherine Rethy

 The human resources and compensation committee is primarily responsible for our human resources program, policies and practices including the short and long-term incentive plans, pension and other benefit plans and reviewing and making recommendations on the compensation of executive officers and other senior management.
 It is also responsible for performance evaluations of the President and Chief Executive Officer and for overseeing executive officer appointments, succession planning and executive development.